formidablejs/formidablejs.org/docs/controllers.md

 ### Defining Controllers {#defining-controllers}

-To create a new controller, use the `make controller` Craftsman command:
+To create a new controller, use the `make:controller` Craftsman command:

 ```
-craftsman make controller UserController
+node craftsman make:controller UserController
 ```

 This command will place a new `UserController` class within your `app/Http/Controllers` directory.